ivy/vapornet/README.md

   A goth teen zine claiming glam rock is a lunar psyop.
 Includes howling wolf gifs and MIDI of *Baba O'Riley*.

 - `http://angelflesh.club/blackmirror_journal/fears4.htm`
-  A semi-sentient dream journal about haunted televisions.
+  A semi-sentient dream journal about glitchy televisions.

 - `http://geocities.void/sailor_moon_fan_club14013`
   A sparkly pink shrine to Usagi with pop-up welcome messages and a guestbook that screams when clicked.